va3c/viewer/va3c-hacker-cookbook/enable-drag-objects/r1/enable-drag-objects-r1.md

 [vA3C Hacker Cookbook]( ../../va3c-hacker-cookbook/index.html )<br>> [Enable Drag Objects]( ../../va3c-hacker-cookbook/enable-drag-objects/index.html )
 ===

-This utility enables the dragging of objects to update their positions in 3D.
+This script enables the dragging of objects to update their positions in 3D.
 There are issues with some of the Revit models that have been scaled.

 <!--
 <input type=button onclick=VH.loadScript('../../va3c-hacker-cookbook/enable-drag-objects/r1/enable-drag-objects.js',VH.enableDragObjects); value="Enable Drag objects" />